-websense\

-Using the X-Series Command Line Interface (CLI)
+websense[®] Using the X-Series Command Line Interface (CLI)

 Websense X-Series appliances are configured and maintained through a command line interface (CLI).
-The CLI:

-- Is a text-based user interface for configuring, monitoring, and troubleshooting the appliance. - ◆ Allows you to write scripts to execute configuration changes and perform updates across multiple blades more efficiently.
+- The CLI is a text-based user interface for configuring, monitoring, and troubleshooting the appliance. - The CLI allows you to write scripts to execute configuration changes and perform updates across multiple blades more efficiently.